-The observatory will be closed on the following public holidays:
+The Observatory is closed on the following dates:

 Come discover the constellations that cross our vistas.